OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Overview

 Universal links are the iOS equivalent to Android App Links (aka.
 Digital Asset Links) and are used for deep linking.
-When a user taps a universal link (to the app's website) he will get seamlessly redirected to the corresponding installed app without going through Safari.
+When tapping a universal link (to the app's website), the user will seamlessly be redirected to the corresponding installed app without going through Safari.
 If the app isn’t installed, the link will open in Safari.

 Universal links are standard web links (HTTP/HTTPS) and are not to be confused with custom URL schemes, which originally were also used for deep linking.